DavidNgoDev/Fluro/README.md

 Fluro is a post windows installation script that comes equiped with common tools installed for develoeprs.

 # How do i install it?
+1) Download Fluro
+2) Extract it to where you want
-1) Run PowerShell as administrator
+3) Run PowerShell as administrator
-2) Type Set-ExecutionPolicy Unrestricted
+4) Type Set-ExecutionPolicy Unrestricted
+5) CD into Fluro Dir
-3) Run Fluro by typing ./install.ps1
+6) Run Fluro by typing ./install.ps1

 # Warning
 I am not responsible for anything that happens to your computer if you use this script.
 Install at your own risk.